theodoremoreland/HawaiiClimateDataAPI/README.md

-## Climate Analysis and Exploration
+# HawaiiClimateDataAPI

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+For this project, I used Python to perform analysis on a climate database before mapping said database to custom built REST-API.
+I used Python and SQLAlchemy to do climate analysis and exploration on a hawaii.sqlite database, all analysis completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+The REST-API was developed using vanilla Flask.

-* Use the provided starter notebook and hawaii.sqlite files to complete your climate analysis and data exploration.

 ### Precipitation Analysis